 Deciding which math course is the best fit may feel like a real challenge when you arrive to Princeton.
-So we have gathered some general information here to help you make a reasonable plan.
-Just keep in mind that this process often involves a bit of trial and error, and as the first few days of the semester provide additional important information, it will be easy to make adjustments in your schedule if necessary.
+Keep in mind that this process often involves a bit of trial and error, and as the first few days of the semester provide additional important information, it will be easy to make adjustments in your schedule if necessary.
 This process is very flexible and gives excellent results, but the add/drop adjustment step is crucial and the process relies on students to take an active role in gathering information and (re)assessing the situation in the early weeks of the semester.
 All the general information needed to get started can be found here on these web pages, and various advisors, formal and informal, are available to help with your questions.
-We recommend that you take the time to explore the various possibilites by reviewing the information provided here as you plan your program of study and your first semester here.

 The University makes an initial placement recommendation for all incoming students based on the limited information available through standardized test scores.
 Students refine this initial placement recommendation based on potential majors and other information.
 Representatives from the math department will be available to answer questions at freshman registration, but this will go more smoothly (and many routine questions can be cleared up ahead of time) if you have done some preliminary research using the placement tools and course information collected here.